hollowstrawberry/PolyConverter/readme.md

 (the game stores them in `Documents\Dry Cactus\Poly Bridge 2\Sandbox`).
 When you run it, the .layout files will be converted into .json files.
-By pressing Enter to run the program again, all the changes you made in the .json files will be applied to the .layout files.
+By pressing Enter to run the program again, all the changes you made in the .json files will be applied to the .layout files (or vice-versa).
-A backup of the original .layout file (before any changes) will be created the first time.
+A backup of the original .layout file (before any changes) will be created if one doesn't exist.
 You can keep applying new changes as many times as you want without having to close the window.